romenlongcode/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Collection of Machine Learning Projects for
+Collection of Machine Learning Projects for p